Surface Water/Stormwater Design & Construction Requirements

 Storm sewer systems and on-site drainage systems are designed to handle surface water from various sources including street, roof and footing drainage.
 Storm drains in the City of Vancouver are separate from the sanitary sewer system.

-Quick links to Stormwater specific materials, also found in the Supporting Documents Section:
+Quick links to Stormwater specific materials: